WallStreetMojo

 End Function in VBA

-End is a statement in VBA which has multiple forms in VBA applications, simple End statement can be put anywhere in the code and it will automatically stop the execution of the code, end statement is used in many procedures like to end the subprocedure or to end any loop function like End if.
+An End is a statement in VBA that has multiple forms in VBA applications.
+One can put a simple End statement anywhere in the code.
+It will automatically stop the execution of the code.
+One can use the End statement in many procedures like to end the sub procedure or to end any Loop function like "End If."

 End Property in VBA

-“End” is the property we use in VBA to move in the suggested direction.
-The typical example of direction is moving from the active cell to the last used cell or last entry cell horizontally and vertically in the worksheet.
+The "End" is the property we use in VBA to move in the suggested direction.
+The typical example of direction is moving from the active cell to the last used cell or the last entry cell horizontally and vertically in the worksheet.

 VBA End Example 1